Agapanthus, aka lily of the Nile, provides a glorious display of color in borders and beds.

 So, be warned: planting ‘Graskop’ may just give you wanderlust!

 When I was at college in southern California, I used to go running in the mornings and then sit by the fountains adorning the front part of my university’s campus.

 The sound of water always felt comforting and relaxing amid a busy life at school, and sometimes, I dreamed of installing one in my future home.

 Of course, I ended up in icy Alaska, where water fountains are unrealistic.
 And even if you live somewhere fountain-worthy, you may not have the space to install actual fountains in your yard.

 But guess what?
 You can plant ‘Little Blue Fountain,’ an evergreen, semi-dwarf cultivar that grows and spreads just one to two feet, blooms from spring to summer, and boasts brilliant blue flowers.

-Hardy in Zones 8-11, you can find 2.5-quart containers from the Southern Living Plant Collection via the Home Depot.
+Hardy in Zones 8 to 11, you can find two-and-a-half-quart containers from the Southern Living Plant Collection via the Home Depot.